1. Ada

 Q: Should I get the shingles vaccine?

 A: The Centres for Disease Control and Prevention recommend the shingles vaccine for all people over 50 years of age, whether they have had chickenpox or not.
-The vaccine reduces the overall risk of contracting the condition by around 50 percent, and lessens the duration and severity of shingles if it occurs.
-24
+The vaccine reduces the overall risk of contracting the condition by around 50 percent and lessens the duration and severity of shingles if it occurs.
+22

-Since 2018, there is a dead vaccine against shingles.
+Since 2018, there has been a dead vaccine against shingles.
 Getting the vaccine is recommended for everyone aged 50 or older and has an effectivity of over 90%.
-12
+11

 • Pregnant.
 A person who has had the shingles vaccine should wait a minimum of four weeks before trying to become pregnant